ertis-research/kafka-ml/federated-module/README.md

    docker push localhost:5000/federated_data_control_logger
    ```

-Once built the images, you can deploy the system components in Kubernetes mofiying
+Once built the images, you can deploy the system components in Kubernetes modifying
 the `image` field of the `deployment.yaml` files in the `kustomize/local` folder.

 ### GPU configuration